IHE/ITI.SeR/SeR.md

 Decisions Manager.

 Authorization Decisions are collected by the Authorization Decisions Manager.
-These security tokens should not be exposed to other systems.
-Encryption of this token (when stored by the Authorization Decisions Manager) could avoid the disclosure of sensitive information.
+These authorization tokens should not be exposed to other systems.
+Encryption of these tokens (when stored by the Authorization Decisions Manager) could avoid the disclosure of sensitive information.